FXchaos/docker_http/README.md

 ## License

-This ... is licensed under the Apache License, Version 2.
+This project is licensed under the ISC License.

 ## Prerequisites